BhallaLab/moose-examples/tutorials/Electrophys/README.txt

 diameter

-In addition, the user can toggle between a long (steady-state) current injection stimulus, and a brief pulse of 1 ms followed by a negative pulse for another 1 ms.
+In addition, the user can toggle between a long (steady-state) current injection stimulus, and a brief pulse of 1 ms.

 Finally, when the user hits "Quit" the time-series of the soma compartment is printed out.

-Todo: add time-series of 5 sample points.

 Things to do:
 1. Vary diameter, length, RM, CM, RA.
 Check that the decay behaves as per